TessACraig89/quote-game/readme.md

 ## Description

-Star Trek Card Matching Game is a single player game in which the user is presented with 6 cards, 3 of which have quotes, and 3 that have a character's image and name.
-The user drags an arrow from a character card to a quote card or vice versa, and is alerted whether or not they found a match.
+Star Trek Quote Matching Game is a single player game in which the user is presented with 3 cards containing a character's image and name, and a quote.
+The user clicks on a characters image and is alerted whether or not they found a match.
 Once the round of cards are completely matched the user is presented with a score of how many matches they got correct on their first try.

 ## User Personas